 - Now add 2/3 of the batter into a Bundt cake (Guglhupf) baking form.

-- Melt the chocolate over a water bath and add to the remaining batter.
+- Melt the chocolate over a water bath and add to the remaining batter (or add baking cocoa powder mixed with a little bit of the milk).

 - Now spread the dark batter onto the light and use a fork or knife to lightly lift the dark dough under the batter.